houdiniproject/houdini/README.md

 * Push to remote for `PRIVATE_MASTER`
 * Checkout `PRIVATE_PROD_DEPLOY`
 *`git merge PRIVATE_PROD_MASTER`
-* If you have changes on assets or on javascript, then run: `./run_production npm run build-all`.
+* If you have changes on assets or on javascript, then run: `./run_production yarn build-all`.
 After that finishes, run `git add public` and then `git commit`
 * If no changes on assets or javascript, don’t do the last step
 * Push to the remote for `PRIVATE_PROD_DEPLOY` (ask Eric for the remote and access)
 * Push to heroku production  using `git commit production PRIVATE_PROD_DEPLOY:master` ( ask Eric for access to `production`)